Return to Index

 - Amenorrhea—irregular menstrual periods or no menstrual period

-- Dark patches of skin on neck, groin, and arm pit
+- Dark, thickened patches of skin on the neck, groin, and armpit areas

 Women with PCOS are also at increased risk for:

 - High cholesterol

 - Metabolic syndrome—A condition marked by elevated blood pressure, cholesterol, blood glucose, and body weight.
 Excess weight centered around the midsection is of particular concern.

 - Heart disease

 - Endometrial hyperplasia—A precancerous condition marked by overgrowth and thickening of the uterine lining because of infrequent periods.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 An ultrasound may be done to look for multiple cysts on the ovaries.